 PAIS Standards for Accreditation

-recommending accreditation for ratification by the PAIS Board of
+PAIS (Pennsylvania Association of Independent Schools) Commission for Accreditation examines the school’s compliance with evaluative standards before recommending accreditation for ratification by the PAIS Board of Directors.

-- Health & Safety
+9. Health and Safety

-- Physical Plant
+10. Physical Plant

 The PAIS accreditation standards are periodically reviewed and updated.